-The Dallas Companion Animal Project is a 501c3 non-profit organization created to implement THE PLAN conceived of by the City of Dallas official Task Force to end the killing of all healthy, adoptable animals in our community.
+The Dallas Companion Animal Project (DCAP) is a 501c3 non-profit organization created to implement the plan conceived of by the City of Dallas official Task Force to end the killing of all healthy, adoptable animals in our community.

-- It will make Dallas a pet-friendly place to live
+- Make Dallas a pet-friendly place to live

-- It will result in a more educated and informed public
+- Result in a more educated and informed public

-- It will improve the quality of life for pets and people in the City of Dallas
+- Improve the quality of life for pets and people in the City of Dallas

 Regrettably, as of January 24, 2022, we have begun the process of distribution of all assets prior to dissolution of the non-profit corporation and ceased operation of all programs and activities, including our hugely successful Pets For Life program that brought free resources to underserved community in Dallas, the critically important Lucy Fund that provided emergency funding for pet owners for ill or injured pets, and Spay Days that provided free and low-cost spay/neuter to pets of all Dallas residents.

 Thank you for your past support of our efforts.
 If you have any question or concerns, please email us at info(Replace this parenthesis with the @ sign)dallasanimals.org